top of page

 Peer faciliation.

-We do not reveal the identities of people inside of the group with people outside of the group.
-During group we do not reference other group members during our share, unless we are giving requested feedback, and we do not share memories, dreams, or inside experiences that we have about others in the group.
+We agree to not reveal the identities of people inside of the group with people outside of the group.
+During group agree to not reference other group members during our share, unless we are giving requested feedback, and we do not share memories, dreams, or inside experiences that we have about others in the group.

 Protection from forced perpetration and holding innocence.

-Active perpetration in our group would take our group apart and benefit nobody.
+We agree to no active perpetration in our group.
+Active perpetration would take our group apart and benefit nobody.
 At the same time, we do not make divisions between perpetrators and victims in our groups, because many of us were born into conditions of being forced to harm, torture, and murder others.
-Functions can be forced out of survivors in public settings without agency.
-Because this is common in programmed systems, we kindly reference our relational agreements and reread them together as needed.
+Functions can accidentally be triggered out of survivors without agency inside group, and when this happens, we kindly reread any relational agreements together as needed.
+We agree that when we come to group, we are committed to helping ourselves and others get free.

 Ongoing access and reaccessing.

-For many of us organized abuse is not only in the past but is active and ongoing.
-This is just reality.
+We agree to acknowledge reality that for many of us organized abuse is not only in the past but is active and ongoing.

 Triggers.

-If you are here, it is likely that you are already triggered all of the time.
+We agree to do our best to help our own systems modulate our contact with traumatic and disturbing material.
+If we are here, it is likely that we are already triggered all of the time.
 The number of different things that can trigger functions and programming, by design, are pretty much impossible to avoid.
 It is necessary to be explicit and direct about our experiences because we have nowhere else to process any of this.
-A community based on kindness does not ignore reality.
-It is always okay to leave group and come back, or modulate your experience by any way you know how.
+It is always okay to leave group and come back or modulate your experience by any way you know how.

 Active suicidality.